Skip to content

 Extracorporeal Shockwave Therapy

-Extracorporeal Shockwave Therapy or ESWT, enhances the body’s regenerative abilities through three specific treatment forms:
+Extracorporeal Shockwave Therapy or ESWT, enhances the body’s regenerative abilities through three specific management forms:

-- Radial Shockwave Therapy: This treatment uses acoustic waves to promote healing by improving blood flow and reducing muscle tension.
+• Radial Shockwave Therapy: This management uses acoustic waves to promote healing by improving blood flow and reducing muscle tension.
 It is commonly used in practices due to its broad range of applications, despite having minimal cellular impact.

-- Focused Shockwave Therapy: This advanced treatment generates shockwaves that penetrate deep into soft tissues, stimulating cellular changes in specific areas such as bones and deep tissue.
+• Focused Shockwave Therapy: This advanced technology generates shockwaves that penetrate deep into soft tissues, stimulating cellular changes in specific areas such as bones and deep tissue.
 It accelerates healing and provides pain relief for targeted injuries.

-- Defocused Shockwave Therapy: Delivering a more superficial impact over a larger area, defocused shockwave therapy uses controlled wound trauma to stimulate healing in non-healing or diabetic wounds.
-It is ideal for treating large, chronic wounds that resist conventional therapy.
+• Defocused Shockwave Therapy: Delivering a more superficial impact over a larger area, defocused shockwave therapy uses controlled wound trauma to stimulate healing in non-healing or diabetic wounds.
+It is ideal for managing large, chronic wounds that resist conventional therapy.

 Choosing the Right Method

-Selecting the right treatment depends on the wound’s location, size, and type.
+Selecting the right care plan depends on the wound’s location, size, and type.
 In Singapore, both the Super Inductive System and Extracorporeal Shockwave Therapy can assist with wounds stuck in the inflammatory or proliferation phase, potentially promoting faster healing.

-While these treatments may not be as extraordinary as the healing factors of Deadpool and Wolverine, they come close.
+While these care plans may not be as extraordinary as the healing factors of Deadpool and Wolverine, they come close.
 Many patients have reported positive outcomes, bringing us a step closer to the remarkable healing abilities of our favourite superheroes.

 Ensure Proper Healing with East Coast Podiatry